zsedem/haskell-cpython/README.md

 Sometimes it might be useful to use the less simpler API, especially if you are already familiar with the [CPython C API](https://docs.python.org/3/c-api/index.html).
-This API comes with one-on-one connects between the C API methods and the Haskell methods, but you won't have to write FFI codes directly (like calling incref/decref for Python GC).
+This API comes with one-on-one connections between the C API methods and the Haskell methods, but you won't have to write FFI code directly (like calling incref/decref for Python GC).

 After you are familiar with the concepts from the C API, you can search for methods in the [API docs](http://hackage.haskell.org/package/cpython-3.5.0) on hackage